vinsonchuong/javascript-infrastructure-sandbox/README.md

 ```

+External dependencies are installed in the `node_modules` and `jspm_packages`.
+These directories are usually excluded from version control.

 The boilerplate files `jspm.browser.js` and `jspm.config.js` can be hidden
 inside of the `jspm_packages` directory and automatically re-generated after
 every run of `jspm install`.
 The